Meteorological history of Hurricane Katrina: Storm surge

 Prior to Katrina, little emphasis was placed on the size of a hurricane in relation to the storm surge it would produce.
 Subsequent studies spurred by Katrina's devastation found significant correlation between storm size and surge.
 A 2008 study published in the Journal of Physical Oceanography found that surge values could differ as much as 30 percent of storms with similar intensities but different sizes.
-The paper asserted that the Saffir-Simpson scale was not a good indicator of coastal surge.
+The paper asserted that the Saffir–Simpson scale was not a good indicator of coastal surge.
 As a direct result of Katrina and subsequent storms which produced large storm surges, the NHC revised the SSHS in 2010 to remove expected surge values and created a new product to convey forecast surge heights.
 A 2014 study published in Earth Interactions showed strong correlation between the radius of a system's storm- and hurricane-force winds 18 hours before landfall and storm surge heights.

 Tornado outbreak and dissipation

 Throughout Katrina's progression across the United States, it produced a significant tornado outbreak with 57 tornadoes touching down across 8 states from August 26 to 31.
-The strongest of these were rated F2: one on August 26 and five on August 29.
+The strongest of these were rated F2 on the Fujita scale: one on August 26 and five on August 29.
 Most of the tornadoes occurred in the hurricane's right-front quadrant, where strong low-level wind shear, high moisture content, and low convective available potential energy combined to produce locally favorable tornadic conditions.
-The most prolific activity occurred on August 29 with 39 confirmed tornadoes; 18 of these were in Georgia, a daily record for the month of August.
+The most prolific activity occurred on August 29 with 39 confirmed tornadoes; 18 of these were in Georgia, a daily record in the state for the month of August.
 A study published in 2008 documented 23 supercells in the six hours leading up to Katrina's landfall in Louisiana.
 Localized winds within mesovortices may have reached Category 4 hurricane-equivalent intensity.
 Contrary to previous studies, the majority of these remained over water.